glouie/jira.nvim/test.md

 - Populate comments and history entries so that both sections are rendered; otherwise summary/footer separators will still appear but the highlights above may be skipped.
 - When validating colors, check both focused and unfocused panes to ensure the `NormalNC` override keeps the detail and shortcut backgrounds consistent.

+SPL-283281 - test that the range of numbers are high enough